How to upload files to Squarespace root directory

 • Google ads.txt: Ensures that your digital ad inventory is only sold through sellers (such as AdSense) who you’ve identified as authorized.

-• Indexnow.org: A protocol developed by search engines to ensure instant indexing.
+• Indexnow.org: A protocol developed by search engines to ensure instant indexing, requires a key file to uploaded to root directory for verification.

 • Bing Webmaster Tools .xml: Verification files to prove ownership of your website.